ChelseaDolezal/sqlalchemy-challenge-wk10/README.md

 Second half- open terminal from SurfsUp folder.
 Type in python app.py from there copy the link that will bring you to the "homepage"
 Copy and paste available routine after the part thats in the url area.
 When running the start/end date be sure to add the date in the format of "year-month-date".
+Replace <start> and <end> with the date(s) you want to add.